TeamFAPS/PSVita-RE-tools/README.md

 *** Remember: IF YOU DO NOT UNDERSTAND WHAT THESE TOOLS DO, IT MAY NOT BE FOR YOU! ***

-# Description of the tools:
+# Description of the tools

 USB logging solution - by @dots_tb